HSP HISTORY Blog

 Frederick would become the state capital during the spring and summer 1861.
 In August, the Potomac Home Brigade was formed as local Union men enlisted for military duty.
 Others fled south to join the confederacy, such as former Junior Defender Bradley Tyler Johnson, who would take an active part in forming the 1st Maryland Infantry, CSA.
 The Frederick County Agricultural Exhibition’s home of the Barracks Grounds was permanently commandeered for its intended purposes and would be converted into a Union Military Hospital.

-After a successful run of 8 years, Frederick County would not host another agricultural fair until 1868.
+After a successful run of eight years, Frederick County would not host another agricultural fair until 1868.